rhomobile/rhomobile-docs/eb/en/edge/api/Gesture.md

 ####Platforms

 * Android
-* Windows Mobile/CE
+* Windows Mobile

 ###diagnostics
 ####Type
 <span class='text-info'>STRING</span>

 ####Description
 Enables drawing of diagnostic information to provide guidance showing whether or not the gesture will be detected.
 Note that by their very nature Diagnostics are not designed to be seen by the user.

 ####Possible Values